 What you consider to be an impressive score in the world of NPS depends on how you view it.
 Strictly speaking, any score above 0 (however low) means that the company has more customers who say nice things about them (promoters) than people who say not-so-nice things (detractors).
 A higher score indicates that there are more people who enjoyed using your product or service, so much so that they'd tell their friends and family.

-We’ve found that measuring our NPS is a super helpful way for us to see how we’re getting on, and – most importantly – how we could do better.
+We've found that measuring our NPS is a super helpful way for us to see how we're getting on, and - most importantly - how we could do better with our temporary car insurance, temporary van insurance and learner driver insurance.

 A great example of this is our Customer Operations team.
 We work really hard to make sure we can provide our customers with support whenever they need it.
-Even though nobody has this expectation from insurance companies, we have a 1 minute response time, 24/7, 365 days a year.
+Even though nobody has this expectation from insurance companies, we have a 1 minute response time, 9am to 9pm, 365 days a year.
 Yes, even Christmas day!

 Another example is the product itself.
 Our engineers and designers have always focussed on making the experience as easy as possible.
 By taking the time to create clever systems behind the scenes, they can make things go much more smoothly.